Welcome to this guide on How to claim a welcome bonus on sweepstake casinos, In…

 Backing is the standard way of beating and laying is backing something to lose instead of win basically, but you act as the bookmaker and take on the liability of the payout if the person that backed it wins.

-Be careful when laying and make sure you calculate your liability (what you have to payout if the selection wins and does not lose) we hope you enjoyed this betting guide.
+Be careful when laying and make sure you calculate your liability (what you have to payout if the selection wins and does not lose) failing that it may be better to try a football tipster that specialises in laying and backing type bets, we hope you enjoyed this betting guide.